erickamaster/saudi-stock-clustering/README.md

 ## Why not Markowitz Mean-Variance Portfolio Theory?
  Markowitz Mean-variance Portfolio Theory is the classical approach to portfolio construction.
 However, according to Seregina & Lee (2023), when the number of stocks (p) in the dataset is larger than the number of observations (n), obtaining portfolio weights leads to unstable investment allocations, known as the Markowitz' curse.
  Alternatively, Graphical Lasso is a powerful tool to estimate a high-dimensional inverse covariance matrix in order to provide consistent and stable estimations fo asset allocations, based on Friedman et al (2008) and Seregina & Lee (2023).
+Graphical Lasso solves the Markowitz' curse by estimating the sparse inverse covariance matrix directly, penalizing weak correlations.
+Goto & Xu (2015) also obtained positive results aand avhieved significant out-of-sample risk reduction and higher returns after applying Graphical Lasso.

+## Methodology
+The present algorithm consists mainly of seven steps.
+Subsequently, these steps are described:
+# 1.Data Scraping: The financial data was extracted using the Python yfinance library, the data was scraped in a dictionary form containg the ticker as keys and the name of the stock as values.
+The raw data fetched consisted of OHLCV (Open High Low Close Volume) values indexed by its date in the format datetime64[ns].
+After the